 There’s something to be said for the Greenville aesthetic — Southern charm meeting contemporary style.
 Red brick and white paint next to steel and glass form a city rooted in history and leaning into the future.
 Mature trees shade Main Street, and there’s plenty of sidewalk space and European-style outdoor cafe seating, showing the city’s communal nature.
 It’s all earned Greenville spots on lists like “23 Best Small Town Main Streets in America” (Country Living) and “Top 10 Buzzy, Unpredictable Travel Destinations” (The Wall Street Journal).

 Hundred-year-old cotton mills, once filled with hundreds of workers and thousands of spindles, are now loft apartments with 10-foot windows, exposed beams, and stainless steel appliances for chic city living (The Lofts of Greenville, West Village Lofts, etc.).
 New projects are cropping up all the time, and businesses are collaborating to form a local scene you can really sink your teeth into.

-You’ll find thriving local makers like Dapper Ink custom screen printers, Lily Pottery jewelry, and nationally acclaimed Billiam Jeans right here.
+You’ll find thriving local makers like Dapper Ink custom screen printers and nationally acclaimed Billiam Jeans right here.
 Browse all things handcrafted at the Indie Craft Parade every September, and hang out at Sippin’ Safari — a night of wine tasting, live music, and hors d’oeuvres in the Greenville Zoo.
 The community knows itself, and it knows where it wants to go.
 The city’s booming and word’s gotten out, so your best bet is to start listening.